nmsq007/mihomo-rules/README.md

 # mihomo-rules
-A mihomo rules that designed for by me.
+A mihomo rule that designed by me and for me.